FOLIO: Natural Language Reasoning with First-Order Logic: Task Definition

 \subsection{NL-FOL translation}

-First-order logic (FOL) combines formal and natural language \citep{russell-norvig-2010}.
-Similar to a programming language, FOL is declarative and compositional.
-It also enables deriving facts from other facts and has no ambiguity.
-FOL can express the majority of commonsense knowledge \citep{russell-norvig-2010}.
-Furthermore, FOL also forms the basis of many modern logic systems, e.g., modal logic.
-FOL has also been extended to a probabilistic version, Markov Logic Networks \citep{mln}.
-LMs are primarily trained with natural language sentences.
-In the context of logical reasoning, FOL, as a logical form, is a more explicit logical representation than its NL counterpart and can be used as input to an FOL prover in order to obtain the exact truth values for the conclusions in a story.
-FOL can thus be a good interface between how LMs are trained and how logical conclusions are reasoned.

 We propose a new natural language to first-order logic translation (NL-FOL translation) task alongside our reasoning dataset.
 The goal of this task is to translate an NL story $S$ to an FOL story $FS$.
 In particular, each of the NL sentence $p_i$ or $h_i$ and the parallel FOL formula $pf_i$ or $hf_i$ should be logically and semantically equivalent.
 Moreover, the truth values for the conclusions should be the same based on the NL story $S$ and the parallel FOL story $FS$.
-Unlike previous work~\cite{singh2020exploring} which translates NLI problems with a single premise and a single hypothesis, our dataset is on translating examples of various lengths with a focus on long stories with multiple premises and multiple conclusions.
-Thus, it also requires the models to consider {\it discourse-level} consistencies as opposed to translating at the sentence level.
+In our dataset, the premises and conclusions are set up in such a way to ensure that the inference engine always returns an answer given enough resources such as time and memory.
+Unlike previous work~\cite{singh2020exploring} which translates problems with a single premise and a single hypothesis, our task is on translating examples of various lengths with a focus on stories with multiple premises.
+Thus, it also requires the models to consider {\it discourse-level} consistencies as opposed to translation at the sentence level.

-\paragraph{NL-FOL evaluation metrics} Several metrics are adopted to evaluate NL-FOL translation to capture different aspects of the generation results. \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \textbf{Syntactic validity (SynV)}.
+\paragraph{NL-FOL evaluation metrics} Two metrics are adopted to evaluate NL-FOL translation to capture different aspects of the generation results: 1). \textbf{Syntactic validity (SynV)}.
 The Syntactic Validity score measures whether the FOL formulas are syntactically valid.
-The score will be 1 if an FOL formula can be parsed by our Inference Engine and 0 otherwise.

-\item \textbf{Syntactic exact match (SynEM)}.
-The Syntactic Exact Match score is used to measure whether the logical structure of translated FOL formulas matches exactly with the gold one.
-Specifically, the score will be 1 if the logical structure matches and 0 otherwise.
+The score will be 1 if all FOL formulas of an example can pass the syntactic check and 0 otherwise 2). \textbf{Inference Engine execution accuracy (ExcAcc)}.
+The group of translated FOL for premises and conclusions in one story is fed into our inference engine to output the truth value for each conclusion.
+We define the accuracy of the output labels as the execution accuracy.
+We leave for future work the design of a more reliable metric of NL-FOL translation.